jonathanpberger/code-as-lit-for-lean-teams-agileux2012/code-as-literacy.md

 ## I gave a "Git for Designers" talk
 - the guy before me talked typography to a rapt audience
 - ...and when Ryan said 'git', the room emptied(!)
+- he also said

+!SLIDE
-- he also said "We don't hire designers who can't code",
+# "We don't hire designers who can't code",
 - and in a few years, no one will

 !SLIDE